Why Funke Akindele"s appearance in "Avengers: Infinity War" is a big deal

-Funke Akindele starring in "Avengers: Infinity War" - an highly-anticipated comics hit by Marvel - is a very big deal.
+Funke Akindele starring in "Avengers: Infinity War" - a highly-anticipated superhero movie by Marvel - is a very big deal.

 Akindele has been listed among the full cast of the movie on IMDb as a member of Dora Milaje, the personal bodyguards of the Black Panther, recruited from every tribe of Wakanda.